mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 Start the containers
 ~~~~~~~~~~~~~~~~~~~~

-Run the following command from the same directory ``docker-compose.yaml`` file resides to start the containers:
+Run the following command from the same directory ``docker-compose.yaml`` file resides to start the containers.
+This will start the containers for PostgreSQL and Minio server in the background, as well as create a new bucket named "bucket" in Minio.

 .. code-block:: bash
-    :caption: Command to start the containers

     docker-compose up -d

-This will start the containers for PostgreSQL and Minio server in the background, as well as create a new bucket named "bucket" in Minio.

 Step 3 - Start the Tracking Server
 ----------------------------------